-Data on fires, location, cause, motive, casualties and false alarms and Special Service Incidents (SSIs) attended.
+Data on fires, location, cause, motive, casualties and false alarms and Special Service Incidents attended for April to September 2018.

 - The Welsh Fire and Rescue Services attended 8,271 fires in this period, an increase of 25%.

 - There were 2,476 primary fires in Wales, an increase of 11%.

 - There were 5,709 secondary fires in Wales, an increase of 33%.
 Since a large proportion of secondary fires occur outside, they are likely to be influenced by weather conditions.

 - There were 3,330 grassland, woodland and crop fires in this period, an increase of 89%.
 More than half of these fires occurred in July 2019.

 - There were 11 fire deaths in Wales, 5 more than reported in the same period in the previous year.

 - There were 97 injuries in this period, a decrease of 7%.
 A further 93 received first aid, were sent to a hospital for precautionary tests or were advised to seek medical advice.
 This equates to a decrease of 40%.